dmitriymolokov/pluto/README.md

 A Bitcoin wallet collider that brute forces random wallet addresses from a databases of known addresses

-# PLEASE NOTE: It is quite unlikely you will find a working address like this; the number of potential addresses used by Bitcoin is enormous, as in, you'd need billion of years of processing.
-This is mostly an exercise in optimization, it is very unlikely to make you rich.

-# About This Fork

-Workaround for memory usage using memcached.
-Also fixes/replaces Plutus' keygen

-BEWARE: MANY BUGS MAY YET STILL LURK, please review code carefully before using for production

-See the TODO list at the bottom for potential issues

-PLEASE NOTE: filldb.py (from pickle files) is no longer supported. filldb-text.py is the way to go using a text file containing the addresses to be tested against.

 # About memcached

 You will need to download a 64bit version of memcached.